nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 sys	0m0.040s
 ```

 Nim comes in first, beating D by `0.147` seconds!
 I had been planning to go back and see if I could further optimise the Nim implementation, fully expecting the tuned D implementation to beat the simple Nim one by a fair margin.
-At this point though, I kind of felt like I'd seen all I needed to see.
+At this point though, I kind of felt like [that kid from the Simpsons](https://www.youtube.com/watch?v=qQ6wSei-NJU).

 ## Benchmarking with multiple runs